-As you may know from your experience with teachers who have responded to your writings, the response is often inadequate and leaves us feeling more bruised than educated.
+In your experience with teachers who respond to your writings, you may have walked away from the situation feeling more bruised than enlightened.
 Peter Elbow contends that writers don't need (even though they may contend otherwise) and generally don't make much use of advice about how to write.
-But writers do want readers to react and respond (in some way, even if it is a way that is unexpected) to their writing.
-Elbow argues that what writers most want to know is "what happened when you read this writing?" and that it is the answer to this question that can be put to best use.
-What a writer wants and needs, says Elbow, is a "movie of the mind" of the reader.
-[See Peter Elbow, Writing Without Teachers 77-78, 85-92 (New York: Oxford University Press, 2nd ed., 1998)] When you provide another writer with a "movie of the mind" you are simply related to them your experience as a reader.
+But writers do want readers to react and respond in some way, even if it is a way that is unexpected, to their writing.
+Elbow argues that what writers most want to know is "what happened when you read this writing?" and that it is the answer to this question that can be put to best use by writers.
+What a writer wants and needs, says Elbow, is a reader's "movie of the mind."
+[See Peter Elbow, Writing Without Teachers 77-78, 85-92 (New York: Oxford University Press, 2nd ed., 1998)] When you provide another writer with a "movie of the mind" you are simply relating to them your experience as a reader.
 Remember, you are not trying to tell the writer what to do but what happened to you during the course of your reading.

 Elbow outlines four ways to present a "movie of the mind" when you respond to a writing: (1) pointing, (2) summarizing, (3) telling, (4) showing.

 Pointing.
 "Start by simply pointing to the words and phrases which most successfully penetrated your skull: perhaps they seemed loud or full of voice; or they seemed to have a lot of energy; or they somehow rang true; or they carried special conviction.
 Any kind of getting through. . . ."
 [85-86]

 "Point also to any words or phrases which strike you as particularly weak or empty.
 Somehow they ring false, hollow, plastic.
 They bounced ineffectually off your skull."

 When you read, mark the words and phrases that get through to you, and mark the ones that are weak, empty, hollow, or false.